 At the outset of each year, members of the NASF Executive Committee set a series of national policy objectives.
-In 2019, the top policy priorities for state foresters fall into three buckets:
+This year, the top policy priorities for state foresters fall into three buckets:

 From wildfire prevention to suppression, state forestry agencies play critical roles in managing wildfire nationwide.
 Did you know that state foresters are responsible for wildfire protection on nearly two-thirds of America’s forested lands?